recommendation-systems, streaming-data, real-time-ml, kafka, flink, feature-engineering, machine-learning

 Feature computation uses windowing to balance recency and stability.
 A tumbling window of 5 minutes aggregates very recent activity.
 A sliding window of 1 hour captures session-level behavior.
 Daily windows track longer-term trends.
 The model considers all three time scales.

 Event-time processing ensures correct ordering.
 Even if events arrive late or out of sequence, the stream processor uses event timestamps to maintain accurate feature values.
 Watermarks determine when to finalize window computations, balancing lateness tolerance against result freshness.
+For a detailed explanation of watermarks and handling late-arriving data, see Event Time and Watermarks in Flink and Handling Late-Arriving Data in Streaming.

 Real-World Applications

 Netflix provides a compelling example of streaming recommendations at scale.
 When you pause on a title, that dwell-time event updates your preference signals in real-time.
 The next row of recommendations may already reflect this micro-signal of interest.
 Netflix processes billions of events daily through Kafka, using sophisticated stream processing to maintain fresh features for hundreds of millions of users.
+For broader context on real-time ML architectures, see Real-Time ML Pipelines and Clickstream Analytics with Kafka.

 Spotify uses streaming data to power its Discover Weekly and Daily Mix features.
 As users listen to songs, skip tracks, or add songs to playlists, these events flow through streaming pipelines.
 The system balances immediate feedback (you're in a workout mood right now) with long-term preferences (you generally prefer indie rock).